-The New York Mets will begin the new decade with a new manager after firing Mickey Callaway on Thursday.
+The Mets will begin the new decade with a new manager after firing Mickey Callaway on Thursday.

-Then-Mets general manager Sandy Alderson took a gamble by hiring the former Cleveland Indians pitching coach to replace Terry Collins following the 2017 season.
-Callaway had no big-league managerial experience and often came under fire by fans and media for the way he managed his pitching rotation and bullpen, the most embarassing mistake coming in May 2018 when his team batted out of order during a game in Cincinnati.
+Then-Mets general manager Sandy Alderson took a gamble by hiring Callaway to replace Terry Collins following the 2017 season.
+The former Indians pitching coach had no big-league managerial experience and with the Mets often came under fire from fans and media for the way he managed his pitching rotation and bullpen, the most embarassing mistake coming in May 2018 when his team batted out of order during a game in Cincinnati.
 There was also an ugly incident this season in which Callaway and pitcher Jason Vargas got into a clubhouse confrontation with a Newday reporter.

-Also not helping Callaway's case was that general manager Brodie Van Wagenen inherited him when he was hired last year.
-Van Wagenen will now be able to install his own hand-picked manager.
+Also not helping Callaway's case was that Van Wagenen inherited him when he was hired last year.
+The Mets' GM will now be able to install his own hand-picked manager.
 He said the franchise has already compiled an "expansive list of candidates."
-While Van Wagenen didn't name names, some possibilities could include former Yankees manager Joe Girardi, former Cubs manager Joe Maddon, Astros bench coach Joe Espada and Dodgers bench coach Bob Geren.
+While Van Wagenen didn't name names, some possibilities could include former Yankees manager Joe Girardi, former Cubs skipper Joe Maddon, Astros bench coach Joe Espada and Dodgers bench coach Bob Geren.

 As for Callaway's staff, bench coach Jim Riggleman also will not return, WFAN baseball insider Jon Heyman reported.
 The Mets are believed to want to retain hitting coach Chili Davis, and 82-year-old pitching coach Phil Regan could also be back if he wants, Heyman added.